Beers15/city-explorer-api/README.md

 Actual time needed to complete: 55m

-### Name of feature: Add a lovsl cache to the app to avoid unnecessary API if cache data is recent enough
+### Name of feature: Add a local cache to the app to avoid unnecessary API calls query is cached and recent enough

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1hr 30m

-Start time:
+Start time: 2:30

-Finish time:
+Finish time: 3:45

-Actual time needed to complete:
+Actual time needed to complete: 1hr 15m